 He has produced and directed many plays, concerts and special productions in New York and around the world, including (for the Motion Picture Academy of Arts and Sciences) the French National event at the Deauville Film Festival honoring the 50th anniversary of the D-Day Allied Invasion.
 In the spring of 2011, he directed Shaw's CANDIDA at the Two River Theatre Company in Red Bank, NJ.
-Most recently, David directed his adaptation of Shaw's MAN AND SUPERMAN as a co-production with The Irish Repertory Theatre in their space.
-He is currently in pre-production for the joint venture between The Pearl Theatre Company and Gingold Theatrical Group to present his adaptation of Shaw's remarkable comedy, YOU NEVER CAN TELL, which he also directed.
+David directed his adaptation of Shaw's MAN AND SUPERMAN as a co-production with The Irish Repertory Theatre in their space.
+GTG's Shaw New York 2013 found GTG partering with The Pearl Theatre Company to present his adaptation of Shaw's remarkable comedy, YOU NEVER CAN TELL, which he also directed.
 This year, he will also be directing this Shaw's remarkable MAJOR BARBARA as part of Shaw New York 2014, which will bring The Pearl Theatre Company and GTG together again as partners.

 Mr. Staller casts and directs all Project Shaw readings.
 He adapts each script, using all available versions of Shaw's scripts, notes, letters and production sketches to create the most comprehensive script for each presentation.

 Mr. Staller, who lives in Manhattan, designs all posters and postcards for GTG.
 All scripts created for GTG's Project Shaw are registered.
 To lease these scripts for performance please contact GTG.
 E-mail David